hayhay33/950/labs/lab-3.md

 ### Data Logging

 Our Arduino has some memory on it, but reading and writing to this memory is a rather complicated procedure, which is why we need the Arduino IDE to handle writing the code to the Arduino's memory for us.
 Writing variables to the Arduino's memory is not user-friendly and is difficult to read back.
 Therefore, we elect to instead use a microSD card, which has a far higher data capacity and allows us to easily read data on our computer.
-This lab will use a pre-built data logging module to write data to the microSD card in a similar way you write data out to the Arduino's Serial monitor.
+This lab will use a pre-built data logging module to write data to the microSD card in a similar way you write data out to the Arduino's Serial Monitor.

 ## Procedure